-This intensive half-day course will help you ensure that you are getting the maximum positive effect from your daily written work.
+This intensive half-day course will help ensure you're getting the maximum positive effect from your daily written work.
 Intended for experienced IR practitioners, the course outlines the writing skills and competencies required for effective communication, and uses practical examples to identify the pitfalls to avoid.
 It also explores how external audiences might interpret IR communications, how those messages might 'land' and what it means to the investor.
 The programme includes principles for getting your message across, how to keep the pace with changing language in a variety of media, and an analysis of your own material.

 What will I gain?

 - A clear understanding of how to write effectively for IR